toivoari/call_classifier/README.md

 ## Data sources and AI methods

 Data to be gathered includes words, phrases and sentences said and priorities of the calls.
-Voice recognition is used to transform spoken language into text and each call is classified per its priority, e.g. "routine", "advice required", "assistance required" or "emergency".
+Voice recognition is used to transform spoken language into text and each call is classified per its priority, e.g. into "routine", "advice required", "assistance required" or "emergency".

 Some pre-work will be required to build up a training data set, including both capturing the spoken words and classifying each call.